 Itching to get out there in the wilderness camping?
 Or maybe just spending a few nights in a campground with all the amenities.
-Whether you are going to Glacier National Park or Ft Wilderness at Disney World, either way you’re going to need some essential camping gear.
+Whether you are going to Yosemite National Park or Ft Wilderness at Disney World, either way you’re going to need some essential camping gear.

 Whether you have never camped before or been deep in the wilderness the basics are the same, just the specific gear for your particular trip will most likely be different.
 This beginners guide to camping will set you off on the right foot.